frankwangzheng/MyBlog/_posts/2017-01-01-A-Guide-on-OpenCV-Installation-in-Ubuntu-LTS.md

+---
+layout: post
+title: OpenCV Installation in Ubuntu LTS
+subtitle: A Personal Guide
+tags: [Library]
+bigimg: /img/path.jpg
+---

 This article is my step-by-step guide to install OpenCV 3.x and OpenCV 2.4.13.x in Ubuntu 16.04&14.04.
+It is advisable to download [OpenCV3.x](https://github.com/opencv/opencv/tree/3.2.0) and its corresponding [OpenCV_contrib](https://github.com/opencv/opencv_contrib/tree/3.2.0) directly from Github.
+There is no corresponding OpenCV_contrib for [OpenCV2.4](https://github.com/opencv/opencv/tree/2.4.13.2).

 ### Step 1: Clean Up System
 ```